cdl-geneseo/geneseo-dictionary/M/Mobil.md

 # Mobil

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mobil

 Created by  Unknown User (erg5), last modified by  Unknown User (msc5) on Nov 16, 2012

 n.
 The gas-station located on Main Street.
 The closest place to campus for tobacco, beer and “munchies.”“She walked to Mobil to get smokes.”100% of those surveyed know this word, and 50% believe it is of local origins.As of 2012, 98% of students surveyed knew the word and 38% believed it to be of local origin.(Craft, G-M, 2012)